 Assistant Professor, University of Iowa, Iowa City, Iowa, USA

 Dr. Maria Usanova is a research scientist at the Laboratory for Atmospheric and Space Physics, University of Colorado at Boulder.
 She is working in the area of magnetospheric and radiation belt physics, analyzing data from multiple satellite missions, including NOAA POES and GOES, Cluster, THEMIS, Van Allen Probes, and MMS.
 Maria graduated with honors from the Department of Physics, Moscow State University (Russia) and received her PhD in space physics from the University of Alberta (Canada).
 Her research interests include the dynamics of energetic particles in the Earth’s radiation belts and ring current, mechanisms for particle acceleration and loss in the magnetosphere, inner magnetosphere coupling, and wave-particle interactions.
 Maria has co-authored 20+ publications on these topics, including papers in Nature Physics, Geophysical Research Letters, and three invited monograph/book chapters, and she has presented 20+ invited talks.
 She has convened multiple sessions at AGU meetings and was awarded the EGU Young Scientist Award in 2015.

-Research scientist, Laboratory for Atmospheric and Space Physics, University of Colorado, BO, USA
+Research Associate, Laboratory for Atmospheric and Space Physics (LASP), University of Colorado Boulder, CO, USA